tylerhjyoun/new/README.md

 # Getting Started
 You'll need to install all of the modules

-use npm install in all folders with package.json file
+use npm install in all folders with package.json file (mern-egg and backend)

 sudo npm install -g nodemon This lets us look into our server in real time, so the page knows to refresh everytime a change is introduced to the code (sudo just gives superuser permission to install this, since it's gonna be installed globally)